islomar/my-notes/practical-object-oriented-design-in-ruby.md

 * Hide instance variables: always wrap instance variables in accessor methods instead of directly referring to variables.
 * Hide data structures
 * Enforce Single Responsibility Everywhere: methods, like classes, should have a single responsibility.
-* Classes that do one thing *isloate* that thing from the rest of your application.
+* Classes that do one thing *isolate* that thing from the rest of your application.
 This isolation allows change without consequence and reuse without duplication.

 ## Chapter 3: Managing Dependencies